seanmarqueling/Active-Directory/README.md

 ![image](https://github.com/seanmarqueling/Active-Directory/blob/main/33.png?raw=true)

-## Instructions - Setting up AD DS
+## Instructions - Setting up AD DS - Active Directory Domain Server

 From Windows 2019 Server dashboard - to add AD DS - we need to go into Roles and Features to select that AD DS and install it.